 Capital Assets-Capital assets, which include land, buildings, permanent fixtures, machinery and equipment and infrastructure assets, are reported in the government-wide financial statements.
 Capital assets are defined by the Town as assets with an initial, individual cost equal to or greater than \$5,000 and an estimated useful life in excess of three years.
 Such assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
-Donated capital assets are recorded at estimated fair market value of the item at the date of its donation.
+Donated capital assets are recorded at acquisition value at the date of its donation.

 Land and construction in progress are not depreciated.
-The other capital assets of the primary government are depreciated using the straight line method over the following estimated useful lives as presented on the following page.
+The other capital assets of the primary government are depreciated using the straight line method over the estimated useful lives as presented on the following page.